 Quick Start Guide

-Get Cynteo Alert Bridge running in 15 minutes.
+Deploy Cynteo Alert Bridge to your Azure environment in minutes.

 Prerequisites